Richard Abel (musician): Career

 On 3 January 1996, he won the lottery, Lotto 6/49, with a ticket he bought with his father.
 His share is $714,000.
-Richard Abel insists that this lottery win has nothing to do with the sales success of his album Pour le plaisir/Just for fun.
+Abel insists that this lottery win has nothing to do with the sales success of his album Pour le plaisir/Just for fun.

-Contrary to rumors, Richard Abel never won a second lottery jackpot.
+Contrary to rumors, Abel never won a second lottery jackpot.
 This story was only a joke on 1 April in 1997 launched by the journalist Jean-Paul Sylvain of the Journal de Montréal.

-Richard Abel wins a second Felix award for instrumental album of the year with Pour le plaisir, just for fun vol. 2.
+Abel won a second Felix award for instrumental album of the year with Pour le plaisir, just for fun vol. 2.
 This album obtained a Gold certification in 1997 with 50 000 sales in Canada.

 In 2000, he recorded an album, Inspiration Classique (French for Classical inspiration), with the Prague Philharmonic Orchestra.
 This recording was certified platinum and earned him a third Felix Award for best instrumental album at the ADISQ Gala.

 Romance (2001) and Élegancia (2006) earned him nominations for the Félix Award for Instrumental Album of the Year.

 He then performed in larger venues in Quebec, including La salle Wilfrid-Pelletier in 2001, 2004, 2006 and 2008, as an opening act or as part of a show and as a solo artist in 2015 Théâtre Maisonneuve at Place des Arts in 1986, en in 2015 as an opening act.
 He did the Bell Centre in 2005 and the Place Bell in 2017.

 In 2005, he recorded an album Hommage aux compositeurs canadiens et québécois (French for A Tribute to Canadian and Québécois composers) for Reader's Digest World in Brussels (Belgium), which won the Félix award for Instrumental Album of the Year.

 In 2006, as spokesperson for the Cerebral Palsy Association he gave a show in Paris at the UNESCO hall.
 He also gave another concert in Lyon at the Bourse du travail in front of 2000 spectators, with Nanette Workman, Martin Deschamps and Yves Duteil.

 He won another Felix Award for the instrumental album of the year with Noël, Christmas, Navidad, Weihnachten, Natale, Kerstmis, Jul in 2008.
 He recorded a television special entitled Elegancia, which was broadcast on PBS in 2009.

-At the invitation of charitable organizations, including Atmavishwas, Richard Abel made 4 tours in India in 2011, 2012, 2014 and 2019.
+At the invitation of charitable organizations, including Atmavishwas, Abel made 4 tours in India in 2011, 2012, 2014 and 2019.

 In November 2016, he published his biography, Richard Abel: mon histoire en noir et blanc(French for Richard Abel : my story in black and White) =, with the help of author and journalist, Denis-Martin Chabot, in which he reveals his difficult childhood and affirms for the first time his homosexuality.
 This book with more than 5000 sales is considered a best-seller in Quebec.

-During his career, Richard Abel has sold more than a million albums and DVDs.
+During his career, Abel has sold more than a million albums and DVDs.